All Products

 request.AddLifecycleRule(rule);

-// Specify that the storage class of objects that are last modified before October 12, 2022 is converted to Archive.
+// Specify that the storage classes of objects that are last modified before October 12, 2022 are changed to Archive.

 rule = new LifecycleRule(ruleId5, matchPrefix5, LifecycleRule.RuleStatus.Enabled);